This Crockpot Chili recipe is a winner! Hearty and full of flavor, you will love coming home to this great dinner.

 What is Ground Chipotle?

-Ground chipotle is another ingredient that you may not have handy in your pantry.
+Ground chipotle is the other secret ingredient that you may not have handy in your pantry.
 But it’s easy to find in the spice aisle of the grocery store.
 I love the delicious flavor that chipotle peppers bring to a recipe.

 Like Liquid Smoke, ground chipotle offers a deep, rich smoky flavor that enhances the other seasonings.
 I love the flavor both of these bring to my Chicken Tacos.
 I know you will love it in this chili recipe too.